erinmags/Putnam_Lab_Notebook/_posts/Bioinformatics_Macdown.md

 	First_10000_Counts <- read.delim2("Coral_Holobiont_Data/Mcapitata_holotranscriptome_data_v1/First_10000_Counts",row.names = "Name")
 	```
 	* We use the function read_delim2() because it the file is in a tab-deliminaed format
 		* Here, we ran into a problem - the gene names in the read_count file were different then the gene names in the BLAST file we generated.
 Therefore, we needed to run BLAST again to generate the correct gene names.
-The file above is the file we ended up working.
+The file above is the file we ended up using.
 	* Uploading data for *P. acuta*

 	```